kamalagbaria/hello-world/Goal1.md

 # Open Source Workshop
-My name is Kamal and these are my 3 goals from this course:
+My name is Kamal and this the first goal from this course:
 1- understanding the concept of open source